Leasing a car can seem like a very attractive option when you see all the ads the car companies put out with the low lease payment front and center.

 Financing the purchase of a car is actually financing the ownership of a vehicle.
 When you finish paying the loan, you have a car to show for it, however depreciated it might be.

 When you use a loan to actually purchase a vehicle, you own the vehicle, and the vehicle is used as collateral against the loan.
-Once you finish paying off the loan you have something tangible to show for all that money you spend and you can drive that car payment free until it dies, if you choose.
+Once you finish paying off the loan you have something tangible to show for all that money you spent, and you can drive that car payment free until it dies, if you choose.

 However, financing the purchase of a car does have its drawbacks in that the interest and fees of financing add up over time, causing you to spend thousands more than just the purchase price of the car.
 In that scenario you end up spending thousands of dollars extra for an item that is continually going down in value.

 When you lease a car, you’re paying for the privilege of using a car that you don’t own for a period of 24-60 months.
 The payments are lower than financing a purchase, but you will still need a down payment in the form of cash or a trade in.

 There will also be fees involved to initiate the lease and turn in the vehicle at the end of the lease, as well as sales tax on the transaction.

 While you’re driving the vehicle you will be required to pay for all maintenance and repairs on that car you don’t own.
 At the end of the lease you’ll also be charged for any damage to the car beyond normal wear and tear.
 You will also be subject to annual mileage limits (usually 10-15,000 miles) with steep charges for every mile over the limit.

 So, is leasing better than financing a car purchase?